Add these u-pick apple orchards to your fall bucket list

 Raising Cain Ranch

-You'll need a reservation to pick at this picturesque orchard in Snohomish.
-But when you do, you'll have access to pick the farm's organically grown apples and pears.
+Come out to this fairly new farm to pick the farm’s organically grown apples and pears.
 Expect around 20 different varieties (some heirloom) when you head out into the fields.
-Feel free to bring your own buckets, or use what they provide, and then fill 'em up.
-Prices are based on weight.
-The best place to get the low down on when the apples will be ready?
-Find them on social media.
-Be prepared to bring home some nuts too, as the hazelnuts and chestnuts are usually ready in September too.
+Feel free to bring your own buckets, or use what they provide, and then fill ’em up.

 5719 Riverview Rd.